fredayff/Freda-Xu/index.md

+## My System

+Remember Jumping out of my Comfort Zone.

+Pay attention to Details for every Analysis

+Always read.
+No inputs, No outputs.

 ## The end

-“The road is life. ”  ― Jack Kerouac
+### “The road is life. ”  ― Jack Kerouac